Our School Curriculum

 English at St Philip Howard

-We follow the National Curriculum, using 'Herts for Learning Long Term Planning' scheme to teach and plan English lessons (see below).
-Teachers use the objectives, lesson plans and resources to plan differentiated, supportive, engaging and challenging lesson; all the while ensuring the National Curriculum standards for English are met.
+We follow the National Curriculum and 'Herts for Learning Long Term Planning' framework to ensure coverage of all genres.
+Units of planning from Herts for Learning, Curriculum Maestro and a range of other selected resources are adapted to plan units and lessons.
+Lessons are differentiated, supportive, engaging and challenging; all the while ensuring the National Curriculum standards for English are met.

-Children are regularly assessed to ensure they are working at age related expectations.
+Teachers regularly assess to ensure that children are working at age related expectations.
 Some children are supported through scaffolding resources and others are challenged to use a greater depth of understanding.
-Cross curricular links are made using the Cornerstones curriculum.
+Cross Curriculum links are made where possible to enrich learning.